aj-staton/robotics/project1/README.txt

 ---------
 Execution
 ---------
-To execute this program, thus instructing the iRobot to create a polygon, do the following:
+Limitations:
 ** I am assuming the user is on a Debian-based Linux operating system.
 If this prerequisite is not met, the below actions will not preoduce their desired result.

+To execute this program, thus instructing the iRobot to create a polygon, do the following:
   1. Ensure that all listed files (above) are stored in the same folder/directory.
 We have not accounted for the manueverability of files.